sweetkimchi/breakout-game/README.md

 a specific way of implementing the paddle velocity that would result in much smoother paddle movement.
 I also tried different implementations to make sure that the paddle bounces the ball off at different angles depending on where on the paddle the ball hits.
 I tried my best to make the game look pleaseing to look at.
 UI/UX is key for gaming experience.
-As an avid gamer and an investor in a e-sports startup, I hold high standards when it comes to gaming experience.
+As an avid gamer, I hold high standards when it comes to gaming experience.
 So even though I knew I wouldn't be graded on how "smooth" or enjoyable the game is, I couldn't resist but to try to make the experience as good as possible.
 I also made the blocks at Level 2 move in random directions according to a pre-determined probability.
 So if you run Level 2 multiple times,